 ESL instructors at the college or university level will need at least a master's degree in TESL or TESOL, although a PhD is preferred for instruction at an advanced level.
 Such instruction might occur when working with students from other countries whose English may be fluent but who may be struggling with terminology particular to the subject they are studying.
 Some schools offer ESOL master's programs with a concentration in adult education, and online study is possible.

-Students in a master's program often complete field experiences and study topics that include TESOL pedagogy, ESL instruction, assessment, literacy, linguistics, reading and multicultural education.
+Students in a master's program often complete field experiences and study topics that include TESOL pedagogy, ESL instruction, assessment, literacy, linguistics, reading, and multicultural education.
 PhD programs usually require that students know a second language themselves.
-Courses in a PhD program may include quantitative and qualitative research, ESL studies, curriculum design, world English and language testing.
+Courses in a PhD program may include quantitative and qualitative research, ESL studies, curriculum design, world English, and language testing.

 If you think you would like to travel the world, a TEFL (Teaching English as a Foreign Language) or TESOL certificate will allow you to do just that.
-You can even study abroad to receive your internationally recognized TEFL or TESOL certificate - programs are offered in such locations as the Philippines, India, Thailand, Vietnam, France, Spain, Italy, Argentina, and Costa Rica.
+You can even study abroad to receive your internationally recognized TEFL or TESOL certificate.
+Programs are offered in such locations as the Philippines, India, Thailand, Vietnam, France, Spain, Italy, Argentina, and Costa Rica.
 You can earn your certificate, and then stay in-country (or travel to a new one) to start your new career right away.

-According to PayScale.com, most elementary teachers with ESL certification earned between $34,095 and $65,876 a year in May 2014, while most middle school teachers made between $24,378 and $83,191.
-Most high school teachers with ESL certification were paid between $35,479 and $69,043.
-ESL teachers in general typically made between $24,242 and $57,459 a year.
-The BLS also reported in May 2013 that most postsecondary English language and literature teachers made between $32,610 and $116,460 annually.
+According to data from April 2017 on PayScale.com, most elementary teachers with ESL certification earned between $33,952 and $67,900 a year, while most middle school teachers made between $35,106 and $63,267.
+ESL teachers in general typically made between $24,721 and $60,953 a year.